Meet the 2018 CAFA Fashion Impact Award Nominees: Triarchy Denim

 Triarchy may rely heavily on the recycling process, but their designs and revolutionary manufacturing process are anything but another recycled idea.

 “Unless we could find a way to make a difference through the brand, we were going to scrap the whole thing,” says Adam, the creative director.
-Earlier this year, after finding a factory in Mexico City that recycles 85 per cent of the water used in the manufacturing process, they relaunched their line.
+As of 2018, Triarchy not only still exists, they’re thriving and have been nominated for a 2018 CAFA Fashion Impact Award.
+After finding a factory in Mexico City that recycles 85 per cent of the water used in the manufacturing process last year, they relaunched their line.
 They also started making jeans that are 47 per cent Tencel.
 Tencel comes from the eucalyptus tree, which takes 85 per cent less water to grow than mass-produced cotton does.
 “Nobody actually knows how much water they’re wearing when they put on a pair of jeans,” says Adam.

 The Fringe jacket is from the Triarchy/Atelier Denim collection and is made from vintage denim.
 “This allows us to remake pieces with amazing vintage washes without having to use water to wash down new materials,” he explains.
 “We use recycled water for Triarchy production and no water in the production of the Atelier pieces.
 So this jacket may rain in fringe, but not in water.”